Hi, I am Tarik.

 In addition to our flagship product, we created an indoor mapping product, which was used by some of the world’s largest trade shows to showcase exhibitors and products on exhibit floors, inside museums and other venues across the world.

 In late 2006, The Map Network, having just over 100 employees, was acquired by NAVTEQ where we continued to drive the company’s location content strategy and products.
 Navteq now had more than 5,500 employees worldwide working in 202 offices in 53 countries.
 Just a year later Navteq was acquired by Nokia in a transaction valued at $8.1 billion that would put us in a company of 100,000+ employees.

 It was a time of amazing growth and opportunity and allowed our team to experience a single business growing from a small, to a medium and finally, a very large company.
 In 2009, most of the core team of the original Map Network left Nokia to seek other opportunities.
 Shortly thereafter, some of us co-founded Personal, Inc. (see above)

-I am originally from Sarajevo, Bosnia & Herzegovina and currently live in the greater Seattle area.
-I have also had the pleasure of calling these other great cities home: New York, NY; London, UK; Boston, MA and Washington, DC.
+I am originally from Sarajevo, Bosnia & Herzegovina and currently live in the greater Boston area.
+I have also had the pleasure of calling these other great cities home: New York, NY; London, UK; Seattle, WA and Washington, DC.
 This has afforded me a great number of diverse experiences, co-workers and friends all over the world and shaped who I am today.